quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

        width="600" height="250" />
 </object>

-Note the original LMS data measures in log space, and the graphs are nearly parabolas.
+Note the original LMS data (from the research papers linked in the Wikipedia article) measures in log space, and the original graphs are nearly parabolas.
 Graphed in linear space, the effect is nearly a Gaussian curve.
 So, we know this data is correct without an improper gamma or log interpretation.